As Facebook, Instagram and WhatsApp go down, here's what we know about the social media outage so far

-What does the clock mean on WhatsApp?
-Is Facebook down?
-Here's why FB, Instagram and WhatsApp aren't working
+Is Facebook still down?
+Here's why FB, Instagram and WhatsApp aren't working - and what the clock means on WhatsApp

-As Facebook, WhatsApp and Instagram go down in the latest outage, here’s what you need to know
+As Facebook, WhatsApp and Instagram go down in the latest global social media outage, here’s what you need to know

-Users began to report issues with accessing Facebook and WhatsApp at just after 4.30pm, with social media site Instagram also failing to refresh its feeds.
+Users began to report issues with accessing Facebook and WhatsApp at just after 4.30pm, with social media site Instagram also plagued by connectivity issues and ‘couldn’t refresh feed’ messages.

 Here’s what we know so far about the social media outage - and why Facebook, Instagram and WhatsApp aren’t loading right now.